 Is there any other way to get to Lukla?

 If you are not a fan of flying or you want to keep it authentic, you can also take a jeep or public bus from Kathmandu to Jiri, a town in the Lower Everest region, and start your trek from there.
 It often takes 3-4 days to reach Lukla, and you'll see far fewer trekkers, have most of the trail to yourself and pass through beautiful Sherpa villages along the way.
 Many of the guides and porters that you'll see in the Upper Everest region call this region their home.

 Are flights to Lukla safe?

 Despite being the most dangerous airport in the world, Lukla airport safely carried out about 50+ flights daily during the peak trekking and expedition season.
-Almost more than half of the trekkers who visited Nepal annually tend to fly into Lukla airport.
-While the Lukla airport is comparatively more dangerous statically than a typical commercial domestic airport in Nepal, still it’s pretty safe.
+Almost more than half of the trekkers who visit Nepal annually tend to fly into Lukla airport.
+While the Lukla airport is comparatively more dangerous statistically than a typical commercial domestic airport in Nepal, still it’s pretty safe.
 The aviation officials of Nepal and local airlines are very concerned about the acceptable flight conditions and regulations for aircraft making the journey to Lukla.
-Because of its landing and takeoff difficulties, weather challenges, and other risk factors anding, the Civil Aviation Authority of Nepal sets high priority where a pilot with 100 short-takeoff and landing (STOL), at least one year experience in Nepal, and have completed 10 flights to Lukla with a certified instructor pilot are allowed to land in this airport.
+Because of its landing and takeoff difficulties, weather challenges, and other risk factors anding, the Civil Aviation Authority of Nepal sets high priority where a pilot with 100 short-takeoff and landing (STOL), at least one year of experience in Nepal, and has completed 10 flights to Lukla with a certified instructor pilot are allowed to land in this airport.